va3y/valerih12/README.md

 ## Greetings!

-🧑‍💻I'm a beginner web developer, building web apps that can do more than the regular Wix template.
+🧑‍💻I'm a web developer, building web apps that can do more than the regular Wix template.
 My goal is to create native app-like experience in your browser.
 Open to collaborations 🏄‍

 📫 Contacts: